Niles East High School

 Niles East High School was a public 4–year school in Skokie, Illinois.
 Operated by Niles Township High Schools District 219, Niles East was first opened in 1938 and closed after the 1979–1980 school year.
 Niles East's sister schools Niles West High School and Niles North High School remain open.
 The school was known as Niles Township High School until Niles West High School opened in 1959.
 The school sports teams were named the Trojans.
 The school's greatest claims to fame are its two Nobel Laureate alumni—perhaps even more notable because the school was open for only 42 years.
-It ranks high among schools around the world on the list "Nobel Prize laureates by secondary school affiliation."
-The school buildings were demolished by Oakton Community College.
+The school buildings were demolished by Oakton College.

 History

 In 1975 Niles Township High School District 219 announced that Niles East would be closed in 1980 and all students and faculty were moved to Niles West and Niles North.
 On the evening of November 2, 1978, then President Jimmy Carter attended a "Get out the Vote" Rally at Niles East, where he was given an honorary diploma from the school.